dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

-This guideline is deliberately softer than the previous one because the benefits of static typing are slightly reduced when code is confined within a single library.
+This guideline is deliberately softer than the previous one because the benefits of static typing are smaller when code is confined within a single library.
 In practice, though, most Dart users type annotate all declarations, public or private.

 ### AVOID annotating types for initialized local variables.